 Church of St Thomas, Old Hill Street, Clapton Common N16 - Hackney

 Only the crypt (c1777), the tower and belfry (1827) survived World War II bomb damage in December 1940.
-The church was re-opened in October 1958 to designs by NF Cachemaille-Day; he incorporated the apse from William Burges's remodelling in 1873 and the 1921 World War I memorial.
-The asphalt finish of the reinforced concrete roof slab has been much repaired over previous decades, raising concerns about the structural integrity of the roof.
-The congregation is seeking funding for a repair project and has commissioned a development appraisal.
+The church was re-opened in October 1958 to designs by NF Cachemaille-Day; he retained the apse from William Burges's remodelling in 1873 and the 1921 World War I memorial.
+In 2024 the badly leaking concrete nave roof was insulated and re-covered, funded by the Diocese of London and by Historic England under emergency grant procedures.
+The congregation is actively seeking funding for the repair of the tower and development of site facilities to further engage with the local community.

 Site Details